ccluett/website/content/toroidal.md

 ## Example CFD Performance Prediction

 I would recommend finalizing the exported surface mesh in Rhino 3D (e.g., add hub, check for closed surfaces).
-As an example, I brought a generated geometry into RANS CFD, using a rotating frame of reference method, and ran a sweep of advance velocities (J = Va / (nd)) by varying inlet velocity for a given RPM.
+As an example, I brought a generated geometry into RANS CFD.
+Using a rotating frame of reference method, I simulated across a range of advance ratios (J = Va / (nd)), varying inlet velocity.

 {% include figure.html img="cfd-toroidal-sim.png" width="100%" %}